emmt/AstronomicalDetectors.jl/README.md

 - `categories` : lists all calibration categories (e.g. FLAT, DARK,...)
 - `sources` : the sources corresponding to the parent category (mandatory for each category).

 In this example, the calibration files are identified by their `ESO DPR TYPE` keyword.
 If several values are allowed, they can be given in a array (as for the `WAVE` category in this example).
 If several keywords are given (as for the `FLAT` category) all of them must be valid.
+A date range can also be given, see more info below.

 Optional keywords are: